Millmoss/ahorror/README.md

 # ahorror
-Atmospheric horror game with Chris Chen, Owen Elliff, and Chloe Fisher
+An atmospheric horror game with Chris Chen, Owen Elliff, and Chloe Fisher